umesh051/public-purpose/README.md

 # public-purpose
-This app is use for public
+I create apps only for pubic uses